YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 ## Conclusion

-VTE had a round of massive performance improvements in GNOME&nbsp;46 which manifest as something you can really feel during normal terminal use.
+VTE had a round of massive performance improvements in GNOME 46 which manifest as something you can really feel during normal terminal use.
 The input latency is down to almost matching the fastest terminals, even in a non-trivial neovim setup with lots of complexity on screen.

 The remaining difference, at least on these test cases, is close to negligible.
-Some of it can be explained by VTE doing a bit more extra work for accessibility (enabled in GNOME Terminal and currently disabled in the GTK&nbsp;4 terminals), scrollbar calculations, and other features.
+Some of it can be explained by VTE doing a bit more extra work for accessibility (enabled in GNOME Terminal and currently disabled in the GTK 4 terminals), scrollbar calculations, and other features.

 If you've been avoiding VTE-based terminals due to *sluggishness* and input lag, now is the time to give them another chance.
-Just make sure you're running VTE&nbsp;0.76, which includes all of this goodness.
+Just make sure you're running VTE 0.76, which includes all of this goodness.

 Huge thanks to the VTE maintainers and contributors for making this a reality, and congratulations on an awesome release!